 Seeing that the traditional video-editing model was struggling to meet the rising demand for user-created content by freelance videographers, Kang's team turned the idea of building an AI-powered video-making platform into reality in late-2016.
 “What we wanted to create was a central hub of AI + video + cloud platform,” he said.

 To expand quickly, Zen Video targets clients that make videos at great frequency and volume.
 Short video apps, such as Pear Video and Miaopai, ByteDance’s news platform Jinri Toutiao and streaming service Tencent Video are among the institutional clients using Zen Video to enhance their video-making efficiency.
-Pear Video’s editing team select and edit photos and videos that are uploaded by its thousands of content providers nationwide onto the Zen Video
+Pear Video’s editing team select and edit photos and videos that are uploaded by its thousands of content providers nationwide onto the Zen Video platform.

 Tech innovation for social media